CogStack/CogStack-Pipeline/docs/quickstart/index.md

 * Synthetic -- structured, synthetic EHRs, generated using [synthea](https://synthetichealth.github.io/synthea/) application,
 * Medial reports -- unstructured, medical health report documents obtained from [MTsamples](https://www.mtsamples.com).

-These datasets, although unrelated, are used together to compose a semi-structured dataset.
+These datasets, although unrelated, are used together to compose a combined dataset.

 ## <a name="samples-syn"></a> Synthetic -- synthea-based